Do I qualify for a FREE Whitebox?

 You will also be emailed a monthly e-report card, which will summarise your internet performance results.

 The focus of this project is to improve New Zealand's internet performance by shining a light on how different providers, plans, and technologies are performing to help consumers make more informed choices.
-To do this, we need Whiteboxes in 3,000 homes to help us measure New Zealand's internet performance.
+To do this, we already have over 2,000 Whiteboxes in Kiwi homes, but we need more volunteers who are on fixed wireless and satellite technologies, and Kiwis who live in rural areas, to help us continue to improve the picture of New Zealand's internet performance.

 We take privacy seriously.
 The only things we can see about your internet are its service quality in numbers.
 Nothing more.
 All we know about you is the information you provided us when you signed up.